moisesvivass/paystub-analyzer/README.md

 ![CI](https://github.com/moisesvivass/paystub-analyzer/actions/workflows/ci.yml/badge.svg)

+> **The problem:** Workers with multiple employers lose track of total earnings, deductions, and tax contributions across pay periods.
+Manually compiling paystubs into spreadsheets is time-consuming and error-prone.
+>
+> **What this solves:** An automated pipeline that answers: *How much did I earn this year?
+Are my deductions correct?
+How do my earnings compare across employers?*

 Automated ETL pipeline that connects to Gmail, downloads encrypted PDF paystubs, extracts structured payroll data using Claude AI, stores it in a SQLite database, and generates a professional 7-sheet Excel report.

 ## 📸 Screenshots